Detecting null patterns in tensor data: Universality uniqueness

 \subsection{The universal chisel}

-We begin though by explaining why we consider $\ch_{\mathrm{uni}}$ to be the default chisel and refer to it as `universal'.
-The following result, a special case of \cite{FMW}*{Theorem~1}, asserts that $\ch_{{\rm uni}}$ is the least restrictive chisel: if $t$ has only scalar $\ch_{{\rm uni}}$-derivations, then it has only scalar $\ch$-derivations for \textit{any} chisel $\ch$.
+We begin by explaining why we use $\ch_{\mathrm{uni}}$ as the default chisel, and why we refer to it as `universal'.
+The following result, a special case of \cite{FMW}*{Theorem~1}, asserts that $\ch_{{\rm uni}}$ is the least restrictive chisel: if $\Gamma$ has only scalar $\ch_{{\rm uni}}$-derivations, then it has only scalar $\ch$-derivations for \textit{any} chisel $\ch$.
 To coin a phrase, there is one chisel to rule them all.

-\begin{prop} Let $t$ be a tensor defined over an infinite field $\K$.
-For any chisel $\ch$ and any $\ch$-derivation $(D_1,\ldots,D_{\ell})$ of $t$, there are nonzero scalars $(\lambda_1,\ldots,\lambda_{\ell})$ such that $(\lambda_1 D_1,\ldots,\lambda_{\ell}D_{\ell})$ is a $\ch_{{\rm uni}}$-derivation of $t$. \end{prop}
+\begin{prop} Let $\Gamma$ be a tensor defined over an infinite field $\K$.
+For any chisel $\ch$ and any $\ch$-derivation $(D_1,\ldots,D_{\ell})$ of $\Gamma$, there are nonzero scalars $(\lambda_1,\ldots,\lambda_{\ell})$ such that $(\lambda_1 D_1,\ldots,\lambda_{\ell}D_{\ell})$ is a $\ch_{{\rm uni}}$-derivation of $\Gamma$. \end{prop}